Pietrox/hueCRM/README.md

 $ git clone https://github.com/hueSoft/hueCRM.git
 $ npm install
 $ mv .env.dev.example .env

+```

 Edit .env according your needs - should work out of the box if AUTH_TOKEN is set, example value is not secure
-```

-Rename .env.dev.example to .env to initiate development mode
-Make sure you have correct config to the database and port according to your machine.
+Make sure you have correct config to the database and port according to your server.

 ## Running the app